GregoireHebert/docusign-bundle/README.md

 This Symfony Bundle is used to create electronic signature with DocuSign.
 An Electronic Signature ensure a person agreed with the document.

-This bundle is coupled with [FlySystem](https://flysystem.thephpleague.com) and [FlySystem Bundle](https://github.com/thephpleague/flysystem-bundle) to handle the files.
+This bundle is coupled with [FlySystem](https://flysystem.thephpleague.com) and can be with [FlySystem Bundle](https://github.com/thephpleague/flysystem-bundle) to handle the files.

 ## Requirements